micheleangioni/support/README.md

         }
     }

-We can than inject the repo in the class we need or simply call it through the Laravel application instance / facade
+We can then inject the repo in the class we need or simply call it through the Laravel application instance / facade

     $xmlStaffRepo = App::make('StaffXMLRepositoryInterface');